chaudharims/Jenkins_Docker_Nuget/README.md

 ## Jenkins_Docker_Nuget
-This repo is used to create docker container and nuget packages.
+This repo is used to build Docker containers and nuget packages using Jenkins pipeline.